jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 <img src="https://live.staticflickr.com/7295/14000278151_141357835b_b.jpg" alt="Flyweight Boxers" title="Image Source: https://www.flickr.com/photos/worldseriesboxing/14000278151/" width = "50%" style="padding-right: 20px;">

 # Introduction
 The Gang of Four (GoF) classify __Flyweight__ as a [Structural Pattern](http://refactoring.guru/design-patterns/structural-patterns), whereas I view it as a [Creational Pattern](https://refactoring.guru/design-patterns/creational-patterns), which is why I've included it in my [Creational Pattern Series](https://jhumelsine.github.io/2025/07/18/creational-design-patterns.html).
-Hopefully my reclassification wont cause too much confusion, since other sources will classify and list Flyweight with the structural patterns.
+Hopefully my reclassification wont cause too much confusion, since other sources classify and list Flyweight with the structural patterns.

 Flyweight allows the client to create multiple instances of a Singleton-like class.
 I know that multiple instances of a Singleton sounds like an oxymoron, but hang in there for a bit.
 While Singleton only allows one instance for a class, Flyweight allows multiple attribute-specified instances of a class, but with the constraint that there can only be one instance for each set of unique attributes.